EG-Miln/One-Score-Heartbreaks-Analyzing-Close-Games-in-College-Football/README.md

 ---

 ## Introduction
-American football (or simply *football*) is a team sport in which two teams compete to score points by advancing the ball into the opponent's end zone or through kicking the ball through the goalposts (also known as the *uprights*).
-Points are scored in the following ways:
+American football (or simply *football*) is a team sport where two teams compete to score points by advancing the ball into the opponent's end zone or by kicking the ball through the goalposts (also known as the *uprights*).
+Points are scored as follows:
 - **Touchdown (6 points):** When a player carries or catches the ball in the opponent's end zone.
-- **Extra Point (1 point):** After a touchdown, the team may attempt to kick the ball through the uprights from the 3-yard line.
-The team gets only one extra point attempt per touchdown.
+- **Extra Point (1 point):** After a touchdown, the team may attempt a kick from the 3-yard line through the uprights.
 - **Two-Point Conversion (2 points):** After a touchdown, the team may attempt a single play from the 3-yard line to run or pass the ball into the end zone.
-- **Field Goal (3 points):** When the team attempts to kick the ball through the uprights.
-This is typically done on a 4th down scenario and the ball is placed within reasonable range from the uprights (often under 40 yards).
+- **Field Goal (3 points):** When the team kicks the ball through the uprights, typically on 4th down within reasonable distance (often under 40 yards).
 - **Safety (2 points):** When the defense tackles an offensive player with the ball in their own end zone, or an offensive penalty occurs there.

-A football game is typically considered *close* if the point differential is **8 points or fewer**.
-These games are sometimes called *one-score games*, and often deliver the most dramatic moments of a season, as well as be stressful for players, coaches, and fans alike.
+A game is typically considered *close* if the final point differential is **8 points or fewer** — the maximum possible on a single possession (touchdown + two-point conversion).
+These *one-score games* often feature the most dramatic moments of a season.

-**Examples of final scores in one-score games:**
+**Examples of one-score final scores:**
 - 28–21
 - 10–13
 - 20–14